 Our journalism reflects our independent conclusions.

 Education debates can be highly polarized, and Chalkbeat provides balanced, unbiased, fact-based coverage aimed at informing the public conversation.
-To ensure that we remain independent and trustworthy, Chalkbeat team members will not:
+To ensure that we remain independent and trustworthy, Chalkbeat team members involved in newsgathering, shaping stories, or overall program strategy will not:

 - Seek or accept secondary employment, political involvement, and other outside activities — particularly related to education policy issues — that could compromise integrity or cause the perception of compromised integrity.